fabienschlegel/d2c-v2/posts/working-with-rest-apis-in-react.md

 ---
-title: "Working with REST APIs in React"
+title: 'Working with REST APIs in React'
-date: "2022-03-15"
+date: '2022-03-15'
 author:
-  name: "Fabien Schlegel"
+  name: 'Fabien Schlegel'
-  avatar: "/assets/blog/authors/fabien_schlegel.png"
+  avatar: '/assets/blog/authors/fabien_schlegel.png'
-excerpt: "An API (application programming interface) is an interface that allows one service to be connected to another."
+excerpt: 'An API (application programming interface) is an interface that allows one service to be connected to another.'
-tags: ["React", "Typescript"]
+tags: ['React', 'Typescript']
 ---

 API is the backroom of front end applications.